MultiScaleStochasticModelingLab/MCsim-biological-geometry-creation-tool/README.md

 #### To use the clustering tool

-TPS2TOPAS interface is written in python3 (v3.11) and C++ (v.14).
+This tool is written in python3 (v3.11) and C++ (v.14).
 Thus, we recommend to install python (v3.8 or superior) and C++ (v.14) in your system following the instructions for their installation in your operting system, if you have not done it yet.
 Alongside with python default libraries, this tool requires:

 - pydicom